LaneEcho/burn-book/README.md

 ### Installation

-1. Fork and close this repository to your local machine
-2. Install NPM packages: `npm install`
+1. Install dependencies: `npm install`
-3. Run `npm run start` to spin up the server
-4. Run `npm run dev` to start up the application
+2. Run `npm run dev` to start up the application - this will spin up the server and frontend
-5. Navigate to http://localhost:8080 in your browser
+3. Navigate to http://localhost:8080 in your browser
-6. Commit girl on girl crime ✨
+4. Commit girl on girl crime ✨

 ### Testing